anubhavpgit/anubhavpgit.github.io/content/posts/heyjude.md

   </div>
 </div>

 This article was a simple entry point into how my brain worked while building Jude.
 Jude is more of just a personal project that actually solves my problem, and I thought would be cool to share with you all.
 It isn't fancy tech, and there are no blockchains, graphs, distributed systems, or low-level compilations.
 Just first principles.
-It is not primarily built to **generate revenue**, or rather, I truly believe, *tar-pit* ideas as such could never generate enough revenue to be profitable, acquired, or even sustainable.
+It is not primarily built to **generate revenue**, or rather, I truly believe, *tar-pit* ideas as such have less chances of success in generating revenue to be profitable.
 Always has to be backed by some VC to sustain.

-Jude, being brutally honest, is an absolute golden-wrapped blanket of a *tarpit* idea.
 Started as a weekend hack and is far from a blockbuster startup concept.
 But that’s exactly why it’s pure—built for one real user (me) to solve one real problem.
 If you’re curious to see how it works or want to shape its future, jump in—Jude is free for early adopters, and your feedback will drive the next chapters.

 A couple of features that I could include are: